Brush Coating to Restore Sewer Lines Without Major Digging

 What Is Brush Coating?

-When Brush Coating Makes Sense
+When This Method Makes Sense

 - Scaled cast iron: Restore flow and reduce snag points that catch debris.